dataengineerankur/multi-cloud-analytics-pipeline/README.md

 ### Monitoring and Maintenance
 - Monitor pipeline execution using Airflow UI
-- Check data quality metrics in AWS CloudWatch & Datadog (Optional)
+- Check data quality metrics in AWS CloudWatch & Datadog (Future Segment)
 - Review logs in S3 and CloudWatch
 - Set up alerts for pipeline failures and data quality issues